flipz357/flipz357.github.io/index.md

 For other publications, see [Google Scholar](https://scholar.google.de/citations?user=DzxugZIAAAAJ&hl=de).

-### Teaching
+### Teaching and Supervising

-At Heidelberg University

-- Lecture on advanced programming with python
-- Seminar on self-attention variants in transformer models
-- Seminar on computational argumentation
-- Seminar on semantic parsing and generation (two term projects of excellent students resulted in publications: [one](https://arxiv.org/abs/2106.04565) and [two](https://arxiv.org/abs/2203.13226))

-At TU Darmstadt

-- Co-supervised a graduate student project on summary evaluation, resulting in [this publication](https://arxiv.org/abs/2404.01701).
+I have taught courses on diverse topics, and supervised Bachelor and Master theses.
+Please

 ### Invited talks

+I have given invited talks on these topics:

-- *Metrics of meaning representations and their interesting applications* @DMR workshop at International Conference for Comp.
+- *Metrics of meaning representations and their interesting applications* (Two talks) 1) @DMR workshop at International Conference for Comp.
 Semantics, 2023, Nancy, France.
-- *NLP for scholars -- and the role of linguistics* @NLP retreat of *Data and Web Science Group*, 2024, Annweiler-Trifels, Germany.
+2) AM4AS Workshop at TALN 2025, Marseille.
-- *NLP and linguistics* @Text+ Plenary, 2024, Mannheim, Germany.
-- *NLP and linguistics* @NLP seminar series at National Research Council, Canada.
+- *NLP and linguistics* (Three talks) 1) @Text+ Plenary, 2024, Mannheim, Germany.
+2) @NLP seminar series at National Research Council, Canada.
+3) European Research Network Universality, Diversity, and Originality in Language Technology.